hts1238-yandex/orbits/README.md

-# orbits
+# Orbits
-PyGame project - Orbits
+PyGame project for Yandex Lyceum from Perm developers